litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 - It is NOT possible to open multiple databases with the same name but in different locations (iOS version).
 - Problems reported with PhoneGap Build in the past:
   - PhoneGap Build Hydration.
-  - For some reason, PhoneGap Build may fail to build the iOS version unless the name of the app starts with an uppercase and contains no spaces (see [#243](https://github.com/litehelpers/Cordova-sqlite-storage/issues/243); [Wizcorp/phonegap-facebook-plugin#830](https://github.com/Wizcorp/phonegap-facebook-plugin/issues/830); [phonegap/build#431](https://github.com/phonegap/build/issues/431)).
+  - Apparently FIXED: ~~For some reason, PhoneGap Build may fail to build the iOS version unless the name of the app starts with an uppercase and contains no spaces (see [#243](https://github.com/litehelpers/Cordova-sqlite-storage/issues/243); [Wizcorp/phonegap-facebook-plugin#830](https://github.com/Wizcorp/phonegap-facebook-plugin/issues/830); [phonegap/build#431](https://github.com/phonegap/build/issues/431)).~~

 ## Other limitations

 - The db version, display name, and size parameter values are not supported and will be ignored.
+- Absolute and relative subdirectory path(s) are not tested or supported.
 - This plugin will not work before the callback for the 'deviceready' event has been fired, as described in **Usage**.
 (This is consistent with the other Cordova plugins.)
-- This version will not work within a web worker since are not supported by the Cordova framework. _Version with support for web workers, includes the memory and iOS Unicode character fixes from this project at:_ [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree)
+- This version will not work within a web worker (not properly supported by the Cordova framework).
+Version with support for web workers, along with the memory and iOS Unicode character fixes from this project at: [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree)
-- REGEXP not implemented for Windows
+- REGEXP is missing for Windows (for future consideration) and has different regex implementations for Android and iOS.
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ":memory:"})` is currently not supported.
-- REGEXP is missing for Windows "Universal" (for future consideration) and is different regex implementations for Android and iOS.
 - The Android version cannot work with more than 100 open db files (due to the threading model used).
-- Fixed with a workaround in this version: ~~UNICODE line separator (`\u2028`) and paragraph separator (`\u2029`) are currently not supported and known to be broken in iOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).~~
 - Blob type is currently not supported and known to be broken on multiple platforms.
 - UNICODE `\u0000` (same as `\0`) character not working in Android or Windows/Windows Phone (8.1/XX)
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
 - Large query result can be slow, also due to JSON implementation
-- ATTACH another database file is not supported (due to path specifications, which work differently depending on the target platform)
+- ATTACH another database file is not supported.
+Version with support for ATTACH, along with the memory and iOS Unicode character fixes from this project (*Android error fix currently missing*) at: [litehelpers / Cordova-sqlite-evfree-ext](https://github.com/litehelpers/Cordova-sqlite-evfree-ext)
 - User-defined savepoints are not supported and not expected to be compatible with the transaction locking mechanism used by this plugin.
 In addition, the use of BEGIN/COMMIT/ROLLBACK statements is not supported.
 - Problems have been reported when using this plugin with Crosswalk (for Android).
 A couple of things you can try:
   - Install Crosswalk as a plugin instead of using Crosswalk to create the project.